 We’re breaking the plastic habit!

-Brookfield Place Sydney is one of two major precincts managed by Brookfield Properties within Australia to have been chosen to lead the way in a pilot program that commits us to avoid single-use plastics where we can.
+Properties managed by Brookfield Properties within Australia are leading the way in a program that commits us to avoid single-use plastics where we can.

 What that means is we are committed to making better choices in our supply chain and to collaborating with our tenants and the community to create long-term, sustainable behavioural change for more people to avoid single-use plastics more often.